Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory

+The solution (\ref{classical_sol}) was found in conformal gauge, but it was checked in \cite{Fontanella:2021btt} that it also satisfies the equations of motion in light-cone gauge with all constraints implemented, as relevant in our case.

+It is important to note that, as it was shown in \cite{Fontanella:2021btt}, solving the equations of motion imposed by the Lagrange multipliers implies that both non-relativistic longitudinal coordinates $t$ and $z_1$ must be non-zero.
+Therefore, by requiring that the vacuum has $t= \kappa \tau$, it requires for consistency that $z_1$ behaves like (\ref{classical_sol}).
+This has a remarkable consequence on the expansion of the non-relativistic action around this solution, as $z_1$ is not an isometry, and terms depending on $\sigma$ will appear in the expanded action.
+However, as we shall see, these $\sigma$ terms may be regarded as corrections to a free-field theory at large $R$.

+We are now ready to expand the light-cone gauge fixed action around the twisted periodic BMN-like vacuum.
+First, we fluctuate the embedding coordinates around the classical solution $X^I = X^I_{\text{cl}} + \tilde{X}^I$, which amounts to defining

+where $\tilde{z} \equiv \tilde{z}(\tau, \sigma)$ is a fluctuation and assumed to satisfy twisted periodic boundary conditions, i.e. $\tilde{z}(\tau, \sigma + 2\pi) = - \tilde{z}(\tau, \sigma)$.
+For the remaining coordinates appearing in the gauge fixed Lagrangian, the classical solution is identically zero, and therefore we omit the tilde notation on their fluctuations.
 Next, we rescale fields and momenta with the following canonical transformation\footnote{There is also a \emph{non-canonical} expansion that gives same results as the canonical one.
 In this case, one needs to fix the light-cone gauge condition $p_+ = K$ instead of (\ref{lightcone_gauge}), to scale $\sigma\rightarrow T \sigma$ and to rescale both coordinates and momenta with $1/ \sqrt{T}$.
-It turns out that the non-canonical expansion is more efficient computationally speaking.
+The non-canonical expansion has the advantage of being more efficient computationally speaking.
 We thank G. Arutyunov for discussion.}

-and we choose $\kappa = -1$ and gauge parameter $a=1$.
-For this choice it corresponds a value of $K = -2$ in (\ref{lightcone_gauge})\footnote{If instead of $K=-2$ one were to choose e.g. $K=1$, then imaginary units would appear as an overall factor in each term of the expansion (apart from the first one, which is just a constant term that we drop from the action).
-In addition, this would also affect relative signs between the various terms in the quadratic Hamiltonian.
-Even if one were to drop the overall imaginary unit in front of the quadratic Hamiltonian, the latter would turn out to be neither positive nor negative definite.}.
-A comment about different choices of $a$ and $\kappa$ is given below.
+Notice that the classical momentum associated with $z_{\text{cl}}$ is identically zero.
+For the purpose of the expansion, we choose $\kappa = -1$ and $a=1$, for which it corresponds $K = -2$ from (\ref{lightcone_gauge}).
 In the large $T$ and $R$ limit the gauge fixed non-relativistic action expands as